Paid some dues on Moosilauke.

 - "Make every step count" -

 Then at the summit, I looked up and waved at two people already at the top.
 And promptly lost my footing, even with trekking poles.
 I landed on a round rock just waiting for my back.
 It was like Pujols' bat swung and hit.
-The man and woman rushed over and made me sit awhile before getting up.
+The man and woman rushed over and made me sit awhile before getting up."No broken bones," I said, panting through clenched teeth.

 And after a bit, I stiffly climbed to the sign where the man cut off my feet.
 In the photo.
 The show must go on.
 No pictures on the way down.
 Just thoughts of getting home.